-One of the ugliest fish in the sea with a huge head, tiny eyes and a giant, gaping mouth filled with needle-sharp teeth.
-Also called ‘Anglerfish’ it has an apparatus attached to the top of its head that resembles a fishing pole with bait on it.
+Monkfish is one of the ugliest fish in the sea with a huge head, tiny eyes and a giant gaping mouth filled with needle-sharp teeth.
+Also called ‘Anglerfish’ it has an apparatus attached to the top of its head that resembles a lure to entice its prey with.
 The head is removed at sea and the tail and liver taken ashore to market.
-Tail meat weighs in between 1 to 4 pounds, and most monkfish livers are exported to Japan.
-Monkfish are found worldwide but are harvested primarily in the North Atlantic.
+Monkfish are found in the deep waters of the North Atlantic from the Grand Banks to North Carolina.
 Monkfish tail has a mild, slightly sweet, even lobster-like taste and texture.
-It is known as ‘the poor man’s lobster’.
+It is known as ‘the poor man’s lobster.’
 The flesh is firm, dense and boneless.
 It doesn’t flake easily and is perfect for sauces and stews.
-Raw flesh is pale gray to off-white, covered in a bluegray membrane that should be removed prior to cooking.
-Monkfish are taken by trawlers, gillnets and as bycatch from scallop draggers.
-They can be found from coastal Norway to the Mediterranean, and from the Grand Banks to North Carolina.
+Raw flesh is pale gray to off-white, covered in a blue-gray membrane that should be removed prior to cooking.
+Monkfish are harvested by trawlers, gillnets and as bycatch from the Scallop fishery.